hgzimmerman/FullstackRustDemo/README.md

 * A forum system for talking about Joe.
 * A Bucket Questions game implementation.

+# Status
+* User accounts, authentication and articles are implemented on the backend.
+* Database access is being set up for the forum system and bucket questions.
+* HTTP Routes are planned for the forum system.
+* Bucket questions will require Websockets, so instead of using the Rocket framework, I will need to find another solution.
+* Frontend work has not started.
+Some prototypes were made, but the framework was deemed as not ready.
+* Frontend work will start when Yew has routing.

 # Build Instructions

 * Frontend (Currently not set up for development)